hickeng/financial/usage.md

 ## RSU

 Entry of ESPPs and RSUs into the sheet is a very structured process.
 For RSUs this uses the Release confirmation documents.
+If you have an RSU lot where the prepopulated values don't match, then you'll need to add a row at the bottom.
+See [the detailed steps to do so](#add-a-row-for-rsus).

 In this document we care about only a few values:

 1. Release Date - this date dictates the price at which the shares are received.
-If the prepopulated date values do not match yours, see [instructions for adding a row](#add-a-row-for-espp-or-rsus) and then add the data into the new row.
+If the prepopulated date values do not match yours, see [instructions for adding a row](#add-a-row-for-rsus) and then add the data into the new row.
 2. Enter the `Shares Issued` and `Shares Traded` values from the document into the similarly named columns in the `RSU` sheet. `Shares Traded` is optional data simply to keep all non-derivable numbers in one place for future reference, but it has no bearing on calculations or taxes.
 3. Double check the `Market Value Per Share` in the release confirmation matches the similarly named column in the sheet.
+If it does not, see [these detailed steps](#add-a-row-for-rsus).

 ![example RSU release confirmation](assets/rsu-example-release-confirmation.png)